Onda-Jazz/website/_shows/2015-05-02-grove-jazz.md

 6:05pm Doug Largent Trio
 <br/>
-7:45pm Annalise Stalls & the Zen Poet
+7:45pm Annalise Stalls & the Zen Poets
 <br/>
 9:25pm Onda

 [Directions to Grove Winery](http://grovewinery.com/directions.html){:target="_blank"}

-Admittance fee $10
+Admittance fee $10, all of which goes to the performers